JasonTan-code/blog/TaotaoBlog/content/en/blog/MLE.md

 \underset{\lambda}{\mathrm{argmax}} (L( \lambda | data))
 $$

 Obviously, you can take the derivative of the likelihood function to find the maximum value, but this is beyond the scope of this blog.
+However, if you are interested, please check the appendix.
 I drew a graph to show you the relationship between $\lambda$ and $L( \lambda | data)$

 ![](/images/MLE/MLE.png)